-Time Clock is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.
+Time Clock is compatible with Snow Leopard (10.6) and higher.

 Time Clock was developed to help the user keep track of time spent on a project and remind the user when to take breaks.